jcortesr/PerMuTe/README.md

 There are several inputs to the main function of the r package:
 `multiple_testing correction`.
 We go over each of them briefly.

-data :The input data must be a 3d array, where the dimensions are (lon, lat, t), in that order.
+**data** The input data must be a 3d array, where the dimensions are (lon, lat, t), in that order.

-fx :This is the desired function to be applied at each grid cell.
+**fx** This is the desired function to be applied at each grid cell.
 You need to specify your own function in R. This requires a little more programming but allows for any type of analysis at the grid cell level.
 Permutation methods are computationally expensive, so we try to keep the